Value-added tax (VAT)

 A tax of UAH 25,000 for each car per year should be paid by the car owner.

-Stamp duty is imposed on certain actions, including the notarisation of contracts and filing of documents with courts.
+Stamp duty is imposed on certain actions, including the notarisation of contracts.
 In most cases, the amounts involved are nominal.

 Operations carried out at commodity exchanges and real estate sales incur a stamp duty of 1%.